Tax planning for 30 June 2022

 Where significant employment or business use of a personal motor vehicle is claimed, maintain a log book for twelve weeks to maximise the tax deduction and keep records of all expenses.
 The log book must be renewed every five years and can be kept in an electronic or paper format.

 Review your asset schedule to scrap obsolete, worn out, lost or stolen items to maximise your depreciation claim.

 Delay the disposal of any plant and equipment likely to be profitable in terms of written down value until 1 July.

-Small businesses (turnover <$10m) can claim an immediate deduction for assets acquired, first used or installed ready for use, costing under $30,000 (GST exclusive).
+Small businesses (turnover <$500m) can claim an immediate deduction for assets acquired, first used or installed ready for use, from 6 October 2020 until 30 June 2022, costing under $150,000 (GST exclusive) through temporary full expensing!

 Home office expenses

 If carrying on a business from your home, pro rata tax deductions for interest or rent, insurance etc are available but impact on the main residence exemption from capital gains tax.

 Ensure any 2022/2023 salary packaging arrangements are in place before the commencement of the new tax year.